-We welcomed them back heartily once the virus waned.
-As we hopefully welcome you soon, a few words of wisdom: Our summers are hot, our winters wet.
-And we have different high seasons than other towns, thanks to our events.
-Easter, Jazz Fest, Mardi Gras, and Halloween are boisterous and not the best time to delve deep.
-Visit in sleepier months, like November or directly after Mardi Gras, when hotels and restaurants offer nice discounts.
+Our summers are hot, our winters wet.
+And we have different high seasons than other cities, thanks to our events.
+Easter, Jazz Fest, Mardi Gras, and Halloween are boisterous times of year and not the best opportunities to delve deep.
+Visit in sleepier months, like November or directly after Mardi Gras, when hotels and restaurants offer discounts.

 New Orleans is very easy to navigate.
 You’ll need 15 minutes by rideshare to cross the entire town.
 Want a more leisurely, romantic pace?
-Take our storied street cars or even go on foot.
-It’s very flat here.
-Blue Bike stations are common in tourist areas, too.
-As with many big cities, it’s best to follow big city rules, like walking in groups, taking rideshares or pedicabs late at night—and always be vigilant of your belongings in high-traffic areas, like Bourbon Street.
-Here’s how to enjoy everything great about New Orleans without the crowds.
+Take our storied streetcars, a pedicab, or go on foot.
+Blue Bike stations are common in tourist areas, too, and it’s very flat here.
+As with many big cities, it’s best to follow big city rules, like walking in groups, taking rideshares or pedicabs late at night—and always being vigilant of your belongings in high-traffic areas, like Bourbon Street.
+Here’s how to partake in everything appealing about New Orleans without the crowds.

 Experience the French Quarter . . . the right way

-It really is one of the most striking neighborhoods in the world, with its 300-year-old architecture and gas-lantern ambience.
+It’s one of the most striking neighborhoods in the country, with 300-year-old architecture and gas-lantern ambience.
 The French Quarter remains a worthy first stop—particularly if you approach it correctly.
 It has a late-bedtime reputation, so use that to your advantage.
-Explore in the first golden hours, when the streets are wet and shining from the street cleaning trucks, birds swoop merrily over peeling roof dormers, and Caribbean colors are bathed in that timeless, sepia hue.
+Explore in the first golden hours, when the streets are wet and shining from the street cleaning trucks, birds swoop merrily over peeling roof dormers, and colorful houses are bathed in that timeless, sepia hue.

 Forgo the obvious

-Instead of the famous Café Du Monde, where lines for a coffee and beignets can stretch an hour, head to French Truck on Chartres Street.
+Instead of the famous Café du Monde, where lines for a coffee and beignets can stretch an hour, head to French Truck on Chartres Street.
 The New Orleans Iced is a town cult classic, with coffee, milk, and chicory, shaken and strained over crushed ice.
-It goes perfectly with its bacon, egg, and cheese biscuits.
+It goes perfectly with the bacon, egg, and cheese biscuits.

-Forgo the Quarter’s busy western half, and seek the residential blocks between Ursulines and Esplanade, from North Rampart to Decatur.
+Skip the French Quarter’s busy western half, and seek the residential blocks between Ursulines and Esplanade, from North Rampart to Decatur.
 Here, Creole cottages and striking townhouses are strung like pastel pearls down shady, tree-lined streets, with gas lanterns flickering and side yards neatly maintained.

 Heed the advice of full-time residents

 It’s rare to grow up in the French Quarter, but Katy Casbarian loved the experience.
 So much so, she still lives on one of the neighborhood’s busiest corners, at Bourbon and Bienville, right above her family’s restaurant, Arnaud’s.
-She and her brother are fourth-generation owners of this 1918, haute Creole establishment.
+She and her brother are fourth-generation owners of this haute Creole establishment that first opened in 1918.
 It’s one of the largest restaurants in the country, capable of seating 1,100 guests, via 17 opulent dining rooms.
-Certainly an touristy restaurant, Arnaud’s exquisite service and beloved classics keep it a local favorite, too.
+A perennial draw for visitors, Arnaud’s remains a local favorite thanks to its exquisite hospitality and beloved classics.

-For Casbarian, the French Quarter’s charms remain ever-vibrant.
+For Casbarian, the French Quarter’s charms remain ever vibrant.
 “We walk outside our front door and are embraced by the most beautiful architecture, the sweetest music, and the world’s best restaurants,” she says.
-“Grocery shopping isn’t so easy, but we have benefits, like Faulkner House Books and St. Louis Cathedral.
-I love a cocktail and a burger at Sylvain.”
+“Grocery shopping isn’t so easy, but we have our perks, like strolling over to Cane & Table for bites and cocktails, then ending the evening with drinks at the Carousel Bar.”

 The Botanical Garden, which dates back to 1936, houses 2,000 plants across 10 acres.